TechDocsStudio/biel-docs/docs/quickstart.md

     :::info
     The above method is for static HTML sites.
 For specific platforms (e.g., WordPress, React, etc.), Biel.ai offers tailored plugins and installation guides.
 Check the [Installation](/category/installation) documentation for more details.
     :::

+### 2. Choose Your Widget Type
+You can add either Biel-bot or Biel-search, depending on the functionality you need.

+#### Biel-bot
+Biel-bot enables a conversational chat with AI directly on your website.

+**How to add Biel-bot**:
-2. Just before the closing `</body>` tag of your website's HTML, insert this code snippet:
+1. Just before the closing `</body>` tag of your website's HTML, insert this code snippet:

     ```html
     <biel-button project="<YOUR_PROJECT_ID>"